ImadAmahmid/awesome-bank/README.md

 module and call the adapter layer, the adapter will then reach to the services of the bank-domain and map the result back to the api.

+### Bank-security
+A new module to ensure the communication with the server is secure.
+The security is done through a registering of user at the application load when dev profile is active.
+The users are stored in an in memory cache, but a user repository would be a nice thing to have in the future.
+This module also exposes an end point to authenticate.
+The users are user, admin & manager and they all have a very strong password (password)
+It will be a nice thing to add also a new end point to register users dynamically and persist the user in a database.

 ### Bank Application module
 A small module that will spin up the spring boot app, enables the swagger api and expose our API for everyone!
 The application can run either with a postgres database or for a quick spin up using h2 embedded db.
+The auditing is also enabled by default, this way we can track every operation back to its issuer!

 You can use the spring profiles: h2 , postgres for this purpose

 ### Nice to have later: